antonstihl/hypres/README.md

 | `n` / `b`        | Next/previous focus or slide | Next focus if any left on slide, else next slide. |
 | `c`              | Toggle cursor on/off         |                                                   |

 NB: The omission of mouse-click controls is intentional.
-Navigating a browser and putting the window in focus is typically clicky by nature, so hatepres will not jump the gun on your presentation progress.
+Navigating a browser and putting the window in focus is typically clicky by nature, so hypres will not jump the gun on your presentation progress.
 If you do want click controls, however, feel free to extend the functionality with JavaScript.
-For example, the global `hatepres.next()` function should behave like a default mouse left-click in PowerPoint.
+For example, the global `hypres.next()` function should behave like a default mouse left-click in PowerPoint.

 ## Reference

 ### Implementation philosophy

-hatepres uses the DOM as its state - no persistent JavaScript state exists.
+hypres uses the DOM as its state - no persistent JavaScript state exists.
 Current section, current focus etc are _only_ persisted as classes on the elements.
-This is the reason for the name "Hypermedia As The Engine of Presentation".
 The hypermedia encodes the state and available actions.

-A significant benefit is that extension, styling etc are very accessible to everyone.
+This approach yields the significant benefit that extension, styling etc are very accessible to everyone.

 ### JavaScript API

 🚧 To be documented.
-See and inspect demo for some live examples: https://antonstihl.github.io/hatepres
+See and inspect demo for some live examples: https://antonstihl.github.io/hypres